 you will UNDERSTAND THE MYSTERY OF LAYER MASKS!

 Last Day: After breakfast we'll meet at Hoot Hollow for a digital slide show that will showcase your work from the week, including images made by compositing or other digital techniques.
 Afterwards, there is.Graduation! and a final session where we'll conclude by answering any and all final questions you have.
-For those who wish, you may want to consider taking the Adobe Photoshop CS2 courses that follow.

 The course concludes at 11AM, and participants can easily make flights scheduled for after 3PM in Harrisburg.